zirotu02/bspwm-dotfile/README.md

 -move window to a specific workspace [super+shift+{1-7}] <br />
 -switch workspace left and right [super+"["/"]"]<br />
 ## note :
-i use spotify but there is configuration for "ncmpcpp" ,if you want to use terminal player.
+-i use spotify but there is configuration for "ncmpcpp" ,if you want to use terminal player.